 Unfortunately, the clinical study itself did not determine which line of products worked better than the other.
 Reading the customer reviews on Amazon, the Candibactin products seem to work a little better.
 Looking at the ingredients, I would go with the Candibactin products as well, but it is your choice.

 You can also increase your chances of clearing these infections by using the motility agent Iberogast.
 Clinical studies performed by the Life Sciences Consultancy in Germany, show that without a motility agent, 60% of people treated for sibo tend to relapse.
 Follow the dosage directions on the label and take either right before or with meals.

-Biofase is aso recommended to reduce the biofilms, which helps the herbs be more effective.
-Take 3 capsules of Biofase 1 hour before breakfast and at bedtime.
+Biofase is also recommended to reduce the biofilms, which helps the herbs be more effective.
+Take 2 or 3 capsules of Biofase 1 hour before breakfast and at bedtime.
 Follow the dosing directions on the Iberogast label.

 I would not take a probiotic until after the treatment was completed.

 |Biofase||Take 2 capsules 1 hour before breakfast and 1 capsule 30 minutes before bedtime.|

 |Candibactin AR||Take 1 capsule twice a day right before or with breakfast and dinner.|

 |Candibactin BR||Take 2 capsules twice a day 30 minutes before breakfast and dinner.|